gilligan-ees-5891/ees-5891-website/content/overview.md

 Bayesian analysis is widely used across a wide variety of research as well as practical applications.
 It is used to analyze results from high-energy particle physics experiments to discover new subatomic particles.
+There are many other applications in a wide variety of domains.
 It's used by geologists to improve estimates of mineral distributions and radon hazards.
 It's used by biologists to identify and categorize variations in the genomes of